smatechnologies/ibm-i-agent-docs/docs/operator-replay/operations.md

   - **EXSR**: Tells the LSAM script execution program to mark the current step as a return point, increase the nesting level counter to the next highest level and then begin executing script steps at the specified script and step label.
 Whenever the target script of an EXSR instruction reaches its last step, the script execution program will return to the exit point, decrease the nestling level counter by one and resume execution of the original script at the next step after the EXSR operation.
 It is possible to have the target of an EXSR branch also execute its own EXSR instruction.
 When this happens, it is called nesting of script levels.
 The LSAM script execution program allows up to nine (9) nesting levels.
 If a series of connected scripts attempt to nest EXSR instructions to deeper than nine levels the script execution job will fail.
 The script analysis flow chart tool can be used before script execution to help prevent this error, but if Dynamic Variable Tokens are used for the Branch-To Script or the Branch-To-Label, the flow chart tool will not be able to discover the true number of nesting levels.

 - **Branch-To Script**: Either type of branch instruction may optionally use the Branch-To Script field to tell the LSAM script execution program to start using a different script.
 If this field is left blank, the program assumes that the target of the branch instruction will be found within the script that is currently being executed.
+This field supports using a Dynamic Variable {TOKEN}, so that Capture Data and Response Rules can modify the Script flow depending on the screen content.

 - **Branch-To Label**: Either type of branch instruction may optionally use the Branch-To Label field to specify the step in the target script where execution will continue.
 If no label is specified, the program assumes that the first step in the named script should be the next step to execute.
 It is good practice to always specify a Branch-To Label value.
 Using labels on script steps helps to assure that the intended script logic will not change in case changes are made to any script that is a target of a branching operation.
+This field supports using a Dynamic Variable {TOKEN}, so that Capture Data and Response Rules can modify the Script flow depending on the screen content.

 ### Risks in Script Branching Logic

 Script branching logic is very powerful, but it can also create a risk of unexpected results.
 The script flow chart option 9 on the Operator Replay Scripts list display should always be used to carefully audit the resulting step flow whenever branching instructions are used.
 The flow chart display (which may also be printed as a report using F9=Print) will show as many error messages as the program can detect.
 However, if Dynamic Variable Tokens are used for the Branch-to script or  the Branch-to label, the flow chart display routine will not be able to anticipate the value of the Token at execution time, so it cannot predict where the script execution will flow.

 :::warning
 It is critical that scripts combined with branching logic be tested in a safe test environment before being implemented in a live environment.
-The results of branching logic cannot always be predicted by the flow chart tool.
+The results of branching logic cannot always be predicted by the flow chart tool whenever Dynamic Variable {TOKENS} are used to build adaptive Script flow logic.
 :::

 Here is a list of some of the features of Operator Replay Script Steps that can create risky procedures: